rangersx/technical_test/README.md

 # Assignment:
 Your task is to create a backend service (REST API) for a trello clone app with domain driven approach. <br/>
-Below is an example of a UI for the board page of the app.
+Below is an example of a UI for the board page of the app.<br/>

 | to do | in progress | review | test  | deploy | done  |
 |-------|-------------|--------|-------|--------|-------|